 Non-verbal communication is closely associated with the power of observation.
 The receiver of the communication should be in a position to see, hear and even feel the communicator.
 The receiver of the communication should be in a position to clearly see the face, the gesture, the tone, the dress, the appearance and also hear the voice of the communicator.
 Since it is through observation, non-verbal communication may be both intended and unintended.
-It is intended when the communicator tries to convey certain messages to the target group through conscious gestures, postures, attire and other forms of body language.
-Non-verbal communicator is interpreted by the receiver, even though it is not done consciously.
+It is intended when the communicator tries to convey certain messages to the target group through conscious gestures, postures, attire and other forms ofbodylanguage.
+Non-verbal communication is unintended when the body language, posture or appearance of the communicator is interpreted by the receiver, even though it is not done consciously.
 A sloppy posture or a casual attire may be interpreted as lack of seriousness, although the speaker may be quite intent.